By John Sanidopoulos

 However, the 1960's would bring a new paranoia among American parents, and this was the fear of deranged adults who specifically sought to harm innocent trick-or-treaters.
 Urban myths through the help of the media began to circulate about razor blades hidden in apples and candy coated in rat poison.
 In the early 1970's, this fear would become combined with the beliefs of conservative fundamentalist Christians that Satanic cults roamed the country and plotted to kidnap and sacrifice children on Halloween night.
 In the wake of this, community safety standards were further stressed concerning the practice of trick-or-treat.
 In some areas, it was required that the children trick-or-treat during the daylight hours, before it got dark.
 In other areas, trick-or-treating became banned entirely.

 When Anton LaVey (who did not believe in the existence of Satan) formed the Church of Satan in the 1960's to shock hypocritical Christians, he stipulated three holidays for his version of existential Satanism, the first organized religion to ever label itself Satanic.
 The first and most important was the Satanist's own birthday.
 The other two are Walpurgisnacht (April 30) and Halloween (October 31).
-Both dates were often considered "witch holidays" in popular culture and thus were linked with Satanism.
-LaVey adopted Halloween less because of any inherent Satanic meaning in the date and more as a joke on those who had superstitiously feared it.
+Both dates were often considered "witch holidays" in popular culture by way of influence from Christian fundamentalists and thus were linked with Satanism.
+LaVey adopted Halloween less because of any inherent Satanic meaning in the date and more as a joke on those Christians who had superstitiously feared it.

 The unfounded beliefs of Christian extremists were further perpetuated during the "Satanic Panic" of the 1980's, during which a number of hypnotized mental patients claimed to have been "ritually abused" as children by Satanists, and their respective psychiatrists actually believed them (apparently throwing out all their training in skepticism in favor of monetary advancement through sensationalism).